 Major Depression Clinical Research Trials

-The depression clinical research studies we run focus on patients who meet criteria for major depression.
-Major depression is a DSM-5 diagnosis coming from the presence of multiple symptoms of depression, including depressed mood, changes in appetite, changes in sleep, loss of interest in activities previously enjoyed.
+Major depression is a diagnosis coming from the presence of multiple symptoms of depression, possibly including depressed mood, changes in appetite, changes in sleep, and loss of interest in activities previously enjoyed.

 Major depression may also impact concentration and motivation, making it difficult to get out of bed in the morning.
 Suicidal thinking is sometimes present.
-Patients experiencing major depression may feel worthless and guilty, and they may feel helpless or hopeless.
+Patients experiencing major depression may feel worthless, guilty, helpless, and hopeless.
 When enough of these symptoms have been present for at least two weeks, the diagnosis of major depression is appropriate.

-We offer both inpatient and outpatient depression studies; and each have different specific criteria.
-However, generally, in order to qualify, one must:
+We offer both inpatient and outpatient depression studies.
+While every study has different, specific criteria, generally in order to qualify, one must:

 - Be between the ages of 18-65 years